-- (1) The owner or occupier of a business or residential premise must ensure that all domestic or business waste generated on the premises be placed for collection and not be accumulated. - (2) Where a type or quantity of waste is not collected by the municipality or regularly removed by a licensed service provider, the owner or occupier of the premises or holder of the waste must arrange for the removal, transport and disposal of the waste at a waste handling or waste disposal facility, as often as may be necessary to prevent undue accumulation and any nuisance or detrimental impact on human health or the environment arising from the waste.

-(3) The municipality may enter any premises where waste of any type is accumulated and may instruct the person generating the waste or the owner or the occupier of the premises where it is so accumulated to remove the waste immediately or the municipality may proceed to do so at the cost of the person responsible for the accumulation.
+- (1) The owner or occupier of a business or residential premise must ensure that all domestic or business waste generated on the premises be placed for collection and not be accumulated. - (2) An owner or occupier contemplated in subsection (1) may not place waste for collection on any sidewalk or road reserve on days not scheduled for collection by the municipality. - (3) Where a type or quantity of waste is not collected by the municipality or regularly removed by a licensed service provider, the owner or occupier of the premises or holder of the waste must arrange for the removal, transport and disposal of the waste at a waste handling or waste disposal facility, as often as may be necessary to prevent undue accumulation and any nuisance or detrimental impact on human health or the environment arising from the waste. - (4) The municipality may enter any premises where waste of any type is accumulated and may instruct the person generating the waste or the owner or the occupier of the premises to remove the waste immediately or the municipality may proceed to do so at the cost of the person responsible for the accumulation.

-Chapter 4 Handling differnt waste types
+Chapter 4 Handling different waste types